eayvali/Integrating-Rigid-Body-Rotations/README.md

 RK4  rotation matrix integration:
 Elapsed time is 357.984271 seconds.

+**Accuracy**
 The figure below shows the orientation error accumulated using each method.
 The ground truth was computed using RK4 unit quaternion integration by normalizing the quaternion after each iteration.

 ![Rotation error](./figs/rotation_error.png)

 **Rotate Super Mario**

 I used a step size of Δt=0.5s and applied the rotations computed by each integration method to super mario.
-As step size increases exponential method becomes more inaccurate but the size of the mario is still comparable since determinant doesn't change substantially.
+As time increases exponential method becomes more inaccurate but the size of the mario is still comparable since determinant doesn't change substantially.
-Around 120 second the error of the exponential method decreases.The bottom left shows the results with integrating rotation matrix elements without reorthogonalization.
-Therefore, you can see that the volume also scales because determinant is not preserved.
+Around 120 second the error of the exponential method decreases again and it looks more in sync with the nonunit quaternion.
+The bottom left shows the results with integrating rotation matrix elements without reorthogonalization.
+You can see that the volume scales because determinant is not preserved.

 ![mario error](./figs/mario_error.png)